 The ground magnetic profiles conducted do not confirm the presence of anything significant in the selected weak anomalies depicted on the aeromagnetic survey maps and none of the areas investigated warrant further exploration.
 The results were not unexpected.
 The strategy taken was to investigate the weaker anomalies and use this information to downsize the exploration area.
+Many other small anomalies were confirmed oil field culture and those profiles were abandoned.
 All anomalies depicted on the aeromagnetic map should still be investigated.